abilandz/Bash_Starterkit/Tutorial.md

 * The first line is mandatory, namely: ```#!/bin/bash```
 * The first two characters in the first line are mandatory, namely: ```#!``` (shebang or hashbang)

-What is happening here is literally the following: ```#!```in the first line indicates to the operating system, that whatever follows next on the first line, shall be interpreted as a path to the executable (e.g. ```/bin/bash``` if you want to run **Bash**), which then shall be used to interpret the code in all the remaining lines in the script.
-In this way, you can put up together any script, not necessarily only the one for **Bash** --- you just need to change ```/bin/bash``` in the first line, to point out to some other executable.
+What is happening here is literally the following: ```#!```in the first line indicates to the operating system, that whatever follows next on the first line, will be interpreted as a path to the executable (e.g. ```/bin/bash``` if you want to run **Bash**), which then will be used to interpret the code in all the remaining lines in the script.
+In this way, you can put up together any script, not necessarily only the one for **Bash** --- you just need to change ```/bin/bash``` in the first line, to point out the path in the filesystem to some other executable.

-From above example, you can see that whatever we have previously executed directly in the terminal (e.g. **echo** and **date** commands), we can also write in the script, and then execute all commands in one go, by executing the script.
-That being said, at the very basic level, scripting saves you time needed to retype again and again any regular sequence of commands after you open a new terminal --- for instance the file _first.sh_ you just made is available in any new terminal you open!
+From the above example, you can see that whatever we have previously executed directly in the terminal (e.g. **echo** and **date** commands), we can also write in the script, and then execute all commands in one go, by executing that script.
+That being said, at the very basic level, scripting saves you a lot of time and effort which is needed to retype again and again any regular sequence of commands after you open a new terminal --- for instance the file _first.sh_ you just made is available in any new terminal you open!

 How to execute the **Bash** script?
 It's simple, just pass the file name as an argument to the command **source** (i.e. in a jargon, you need to _source_ your script):